Fiona-J-W/type-builder/README.md

 1. T = the underlying type.
 This may be any type that overloads the arithmetic-operators like the built-in number-types do, but the usage of the built-in ones is usually a good choice.
-2. Tid = The integer that identifies the type.
-This has to be unique for every semantic type, even if they have otherwise different template-arguments.
-The easiest way to use this correctly is propably to create an enum that contains a constant for every type.
+2. Tid = A type (may be empty) that is used to identify the logical type.
+This has to be unique for every semantic type, even if they have otherwise different template-arguments (doing anything else shall be considered undefined behaviour.
+The recommended way is in general to create an empty directly before the creation of the new type that is only used for this purpose (see example above).
 3. Tflags = This argument is a bitmask that will controll which operations are permitted for your type.
 A detailed description can be found in the description of the settings-enum below.
 4. Tbase = The base type of the basic\_number.
 This defaults to a do-nothing base but might be changed to enable some